yochaigal/cairn/wip/2e/setting.md

 ## Factions
 - Factions rule over one or more **Details**, an entire **Province**, or even a **Domain**.
-- The **Domain** map should reflect the impact of goals being completed or interrupted.
-Factions will work to achieve their goals independently.
+- The map should reflect the impact of goals being completed or interrupted. **Factions** will work to achieve their goals independently.
-- Each faction is ruled by a powerful figure, but most of the time PCs will be dealing with their **Seneschals**.
+- Each **faction** is ruled by a powerful figure, but most of the time PCs will be dealing with their **Seneschals**.

 ### Agendas & Resources
 - Factions have **Agendas** (3-4 steps towards a clear goal) and the **Resources** to help achieve them.